-CUNY-IIE invites education faculty to participate in its Faculty Fellows Program during the Fall 2025 semester, which is focused on redesigning existing syllabi with a focus on immigration and education.
+CUNY-IIE invites education faculty to participate in its Faculty Fellows Program during the Spring 2026 semester, which is focused on redesigning existing syllabi with a focus on immigration and education.

-This program aims to equip tenured and tenure-track faculty from any institution of higher education in New York State––specifically those within schools of education who teach in-service or pre-service educators––with resources and scholarship that can support them in teaching about the intersections between immigration and education in their classes.
+This program equips tenured and tenure-track faculty from any institution of higher education in New York State––specifically those within schools of education who teach in-service or pre-service educators––with resources and scholarship that can support them in teaching about the intersections between immigration and education in their classes.

 Program Highlights:

-Interactive Workshops: Engage in four monthly sessions during Fall 2025, focused on integrating immigration and education-related readings and assignments into your teaching.
+Interactive Workshops: Engage in four monthly sessions during Spring 2026, focused on integrating immigration issues into your teaching.

-Collaborative Learning: Participate in optional “soundboarding sessions” to share ideas and resources with peers statewide.
+Collaborative Learning: Participate in optional “soundboarding sessions” to share ideas and resources with peers.

 Honorarium: Complete all program requirements to receive a $1,000 honorarium.